 You’ll need to add quite a lot of information about yourself but, again, it should all be stuff you know or have close to hand.

-Once an employee is added, Basic PAYE Tools will allow you to to add them to a payroll, run payrolls to pay yourself, and submit Final Payment Submissions forms.
+Once an employee is added, Basic PAYE Tools will allow you to add them to a payroll, run payrolls to pay yourself, and submit Final Payment Submissions forms.
 Time to get that salary flowing!

-There will be additional work for you to do at your company year end.
+There will be additional work for you to do at your company Year End.
 For those of you who have run payrolls previously, the introduction of RTI means you no longer need to submit a P35.

 Instead, you will need to file Final Payment Submissions through the HMRC software.
-You have the option on the payroll tool to make this your final payroll of the year, after which additional questions will be appear for you to complete.
+You have the option on the payroll tool to make this your final payroll of the year, after which additional questions will appear for you to complete.

 You’re liable to pay in-year interest on any in-year penalty payments not made by the due date.

 If you’d rather not have to deal with HMRC and their PAYE tool, then we’ve got good news!
 As a Crunch client, you can set up automatic payroll and let us take care of HMRC for you with our accounting software.